György Kurtág: Life and career

+Travelling home, Kurtág listened in Cologne to Ligeti's Artikulation and Stockhausen's Gruppen.
+The string quartet he composed in 1959 after his return to Budapest marks a crucial turning point; he calls it his Opus 1.

 Kurtág worked as a répétiteur at the Bartók Music School (1958–63) and at the National Philharmonia in Budapest (1960–68).
 In 1967, he was appointed professor of piano and later also of chamber music at the Franz Liszt Academy, where he taught until 1993.
 During this time his students included Zoltán Kocsis and András Schiff.

-Kurtág's first international opportunity came in 1968 when his largest work to date, The Sayings of Peter Bornemisza, was performed by Erika Sziklay and Lóránt Szűcs at the Darmstadt Summer Courses for New Music.
-The critical response was not positive, and his international recognition began to grow only later with Messages of the Late Miss R.V.
-Troussova for soprano and chamber ensemble, which had its premiere in Paris in 1981.
+Kurtág's first international opportunity for recognition was in 1968 when his largest work to date, The Sayings of Peter Bornemisza, was performed by Erika Sziklay and Lóránt Szűcs at the Darmstadt Summer Courses for New Music.
+The critical response was not positive, and it was overshadowed by Stockhausen's Musik für ein Haus.
+Kurtág's international recognition began to grow in 1981 with the premiere in Paris of Messages of the Late Miss R.V.
+Troussova for soprano and chamber ensemble.

+Kurtág has written a few orchestral works, such as Stele for the Berlin Philharmonic and Messages, but his primary forms of expression are fragments, bagatelles, moments, games, and splinters.
+He composed an opera, Fin de partie to a libretto he derived from Beckett's Endgame, which premiered at La Scala in Milan on 15 November 2018, eight years after the original commission.

+Kurtág has held master classes in chamber music.
 Since the early 1990s, he has worked abroad with increasing frequency: he was composer in residence at the Berlin Philharmonic (1993–95) and the Vienna Konzerthaus Society (1995).
-He then lived in the Netherlands (1996–98), again in Berlin (1998–99) and upon invitation by Ensemble InterContemporain, Cité de la Musique, and Festival d'Automne, in Paris (1999–2001).
-Kurtág and his wife lived near Bordeaux from 2002 to 2015, when they moved back to Budapest.
-The couple remained married until Márta's death in October 2019.
+He then lived in the Netherlands (1996–98), again in Berlin (1998–99) and upon invitation by Ensemble intercontemporain, Cité de la Musique, and Festival d'Automne, in Paris (1999–2001).